-It should be noted that the standard refers to C/Ic and C/Ia that are equations in the linear domain, but specifies the values in dB, i.e. in the logarithmic domain.

 The System noise power density shall be obtained from the following equation:

-N0 (dBW/Hz)= F(dB) + 10*log10(kT0) Where : T0 = 290 K, F is the noise figure and k is the Boltzmann constant it results: N0 (dBW/Hz) = F(dB) 204 (dBW/Hz) or N0(dBm/MHz) = F(dB) 114 (dBm/MHz)
+N0 (dBW/Hz)= F(dB) + 10*log10(kT0) where : T0 = 290 K, F is the noise figure and k is the Boltzmann constant.
+This is equivalent to: N0 (dBW/Hz) = F(dB) 204 (dBW/Hz) or N0(dBm/MHz) = F(dB) 114 (dBm/MHz)

 The difference between the peak gain values of stations FS1 and FS2 comes from the fact that a typical PP FS station with high elevation angle (10°) is usually employed for short-range links near hilly areas.

+Tilt can either be specified by the user (e.g. a mobile base station) or result from the selection of antenna pointing in elevation on one of the links (e.g. a fixed link with different Tx and Rx heights)

+Within a system link, uncorrelated means the “Correlated distance” tickbox is not selected.
+For the interfering link to victim link path, the “None”, “Uniform” and Closest” are uncorrelated.

 With 380 UEs in the system and a tolerance of 5%– no more than 19 UEs can be dropped during power balancing if trial is to be considered successful